 - But then he immediately tries to minimize your resistance by saying that this world you’ve entered is not entirely unfamiliar.
-It’s “fuzzy,” yes, but nothing you can’t begin to make sense of with a little imagination.
+It’s “fuzzy,” yes, but nothing you can’t understand with a little imagination.

 Accepting that you’re a character in a novel is a tough ask of any reader.
 It goes way beyond the usual identifying with a first or third person character (which we all do when we read a book or watch a film).
 Instead, you’re being asked to actually become that character.

-But being invited by the writer to imagine that you are a second person character is less of a stretch.
-And once you’ve given in and decided to play along, it’s actually very engaging…
+But when the writer invites you to imagine that you’re a second person character, it’s less of a stretch.
+Once you’ve given in and decided to play along, it’s actually very engaging…

-Of course, engaging the reader is only one factor to keep in mind when deciding on the best point of view for your story.
+Of course, engaging the reader is only one factor to consider when you decide on the best viewpoint for your story.
 Another is not alienating the reader.
 In other words…

-Although you may lose a touch of engagement when writing in a traditional viewpoint (like first or third), you’ll more than make up for it in acceptance – that is, writing in a voice with which the reader is familiar, and therefore comfortable.
+Although you may lose a touch of engagement when writing in a traditional viewpoint (like first or third), you’ll more than make up for it in familiarity.

 Second Person Mechanics

 Let’s switch from looking at “you” as the reader of a novel (and character within that novel) to “you” as a writer.
-How do you go about creating a character and a plot in a second person narrative?
+How do you create a character and a plot in a second person narrative?

 As a matter of fact, a second person novel is essentially the same as a first person novel, but with a different pronoun.
 The opening of Bright Lights, Big City, for example, is simple to translate into first person…

-Okay, it’s a little more complicated than simply turning every “you” into an “I” (some passages won’t translate directly and will need heavier tweaking).
-But not much more complicated.
-And it wouldn’t be that difficult to turn it into a third person story, either…
+Okay, it’s a little more complicated than simply turning every “you” into an “I.” Some passages won’t translate directly and will need heavier tweaking.
+But it’s not much more complicated.
+And it wouldn’t be that difficult to turn it into a third person story, either, like here…

-The biggest decision you’ll need to make if you write in the second person is which tense to use.
+The biggest decision to make if you write in the second person is which tense to use.

-In second person point of view, though, present tense is arguably your best bet.
+In second person point of view, though, your best bet is arguably present tense.
 Why?
 I think it boils down to the “willing suspension of disbelief” again…

-It’s easier to imagine yourself doing something right here and right now, while you’re actually reading the novel, than to imagine yourself doing something last week or last year… or back when you were an eight year old.
+It’s easier to imagine yourself doing something right here and right now, while you actually read the novel, than to imagine yourself doing something last week.
+Or last year.
+Or back when you were an eight year old.